opstree/druid-exporter/DEVELOPMENT.md

 ## Testing

-To test the druid exporter, first we need a druid cluster.
-For creating the cluster we will use the official docker compose file of druid:-
+First we need a cluster of druid to check the druid-exporter.
+We will use the official docker-compose druid file to build the cluster:-

 https://github.com/apache/druid/blob/master/distribution/docker/docker-compose.yml